 Under this heading you can find all of our publications, reports, press releases and speeches.

-Swedish central government payments resulted in a surplus of SEK 39.1 billion in May.
-The Debt Office's forecast was a surplus of SEK 23.1 billion.
-The surplus being higher than expected is primarily...
+Swedish central government payments resulted in a surplus of SEK 51.5 billion in May.
+The Debt Office’s forecast was a surplus of SEK 50.1 billion.
+The difference is mainly due to lower net lending.

 The Debt Office's operations shall be characterized by an openness to the public and the media.
 The right of access to official business is a cornerstone of Swedish democracy.